Color photography: Color film since the 1930s

 The expense of color film as compared to black-and-white and the difficulty of using it with indoor lighting combined to delay its widespread adoption by amateurs.
 In 1950, black-and-white snapshots were still the norm.
 By 1960, color was much more common but still tended to be reserved for travel photos and special occasions.
 Color film and color prints cost several times as much as black-and-white, and taking color snapshots in deep shade or indoors required flashbulbs—an inconvenience and an additional expense.
 By 1970, prices were dropping, film sensitivity had improved, electronic flash units were replacing flashbulbs, and color had become the norm for snapshot-taking in most families.
 Black-and-white film continued to be used by some photographers who preferred it for aesthetic reasons or who wanted to take pictures by existing light in low-light conditions, which was still difficult to do with color film.
 They usually did their own developing and printing.
 By 1980, black-and-white film in the formats used by typical snapshot cameras, as well as commercial developing and printing service for it, had nearly disappeared.

 Instant color film was introduced by Polaroid in 1963.
 Like Polaroid's contemporary instant black-and-white film, their first color product was a negative-positive peel-apart process which produced a unique print on paper.
 The negative could not be reused and was discarded.
-The blight created by carelessly discarded caustic-chemical-laden Polaroid negatives, which tended to accumulate most heavily at the most picturesque locations, which Polaroid founder Edwin Land did not like and prompted him to develop the later SX-70 system, which produced no separate negative to discard.
+The blight created by carelessly discarded caustic-chemical-laden Polaroid negatives, which tended to accumulate most heavily at the most picturesque locations, displeased Polaroid founder Edwin Land and prompted him to develop the later SX-70 system, which produced no separate negative to discard.

 Some currently available color films are designed to produce positive transparencies for use in a slide projector or magnifying viewer, although paper prints can also be made from them.
 Transparencies are preferred by some professional photographers who use film because they can be judged without having to print them first.
 Transparencies are also capable of a wider dynamic range and, therefore, of a greater degree of realism than the more convenient medium of prints on paper.
 The early popularity of color "slides" among amateurs went into decline after automated printing equipment began improving print quality and lowering prices.